tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

 HARMONIC mean of PRECISION and RECALL.

 ### RECALL- PRECISION
+   - In supervised learning evaluation, which metric would be the most useful when the cost of false positives is high?<br/>
+Precision
    - How do you calculate precision in a model?<br/>
 True positives divided by predicted positives.
    - What does accuracy represent in machine learning?<br/>